LennaHammer/LennaHammer.github.io/_posts/2024-01-25-Coq-Cheatsheet.md

 In addition to the "imply" relation, equality is another important relation that requires special attention.

 Inductive types, a small extension of the typed lambda calculus for convenience, can be used to construct something of new types and are also often used with pattern matching to deal with multiple cases or to get the element of a record as well, which are mainly used for defining predicates.
 Some axioms and rules are automatically defined for the new types.
+The properties defined include reflexivity.

+For an equation in the goal, we can calculate the left and right sides of it to get the same result by using the operator definition, another equation, or the constructor of types.

 ### The Cheatsheet